Kiswelrg/Tostada/ttd/src/utils/README.md

 ## How It Works

 1. The `svgToComponent.js` utility converts an SVG string to a Vue component template.
-2. The `convertSvg.js` utility reads an SVG file, converts it to a Vue component, and registers it in the IconSystem.
+2. The `convertSvg.js` utility reads an SVG file, converts it to a Vue component, and registers it in the icon registry.
 3. The `convertInviteIcon.js` utility is a specific script for converting the Invite.svg file.
 4. The `convertAllIcons.js` utility recursively finds all SVG files in a directory and converts them to Vue components.